 Have your say

-We're inviting the sector to respond to our online survey to find out practitioners’ views and needs for guidance to support the revised EYFS.
-This is the first stage of a process to help shape a revision of the 2012 EYFS non-statutory guidance Development Matters in response to feedback that showed practitioners want to keep the best aspects of this highly valued guidance, while updating and improving it to reflect current challenges.
+We invited the sector to respond to our online survey to find out practitioners’ views and needs for guidance to support the revised EYFS, with this first survey closing on 2 November.
+This was the first stage of a process to help shape a revision of the 2012 EYFS non-statutory guidance Development Matters in response to feedback that showed practitioners want to keep the best aspects of this highly valued guidance, while updating and improving it to reflect current challenges.
 Over the next several months the Early Years Coalition will provide opportunities for comment on successive drafts of the new guidance, to be known as “Birth to 5 Matters – early years guidance by the sector, for the sector”.

 The Early Years Sector Coalition was disappointed with the government's new non-statutory guidance for the EYFS (read our statement) and therefore propose to work with the sector over the next six months to develop guidance for the sector, by the sector, which we are calling Birth to Five Matters.

 This is an opportunity to revise existing guidance to develop an evidence-informed document for our times that addresses practitioners’ needs and concerns about doing what is best for children.
 Priorities are likely to include children’s wellbeing and key skills and knowledge for every child growing up in the 21st century such as digital literacy, sustainability and citizenship.